10 Home Appliance Industry Trends – Design Ideas for a Modern Home

 3. There’s an App for That

 It seems like only yesterday when only phones could download apps.
 Then our computers and tablets could get apps, and now our fridges can.
-That’s right, in 2022, we are seeing an increase in these techy fridges in redesigned kitchens.
+That’s right, today, we are seeing an increase in these techy fridges in redesigned kitchens.
 No need to have a calendar or family planner hanging on the wall anymore—there’s an app for that.
 One of the leaders in these technologically advanced fridges is the Samsung smart fridge.

 4. Multi-Cooker, the New Slow Cooker